 The veterinarians at Colorado Equine Clinic specialize in a variety of equine ailments and work closely with each other to provide the best, comprehensive care.
-Dr. Page is currently handling all calls and appointments but we are in the process of interviewing veterinarians and will have another veterinarian in place by late spring or early summer.

 Barbara T Page, DVM, IVCA